|

 Just to isolate the issue to ductwork, there are no cracks in my walls to indicate shifting foundation.
 Plus, I've noticed that when I raise or lower the temp the bangs become more frequent and when I keep the temp constant I may get one or two bangs per day.

 Has anyone ever run into this problem before?
-Any suggestions would be greatly appreciated. – Well, I am runing through this problem almost on a dayly basis, why you did not ask me for help?
+Any suggestions would be greatly appreciated. – Well, I am runing through this problem almost on a dayly basis, why did you not ask me for help?

 airman.1994